Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 • tell us as soon as possible about any change in your circumstances

-If any of your personal details or circumstances do change, then please let us know using the contact details at the beginning of this policy.
+If any of your personal information or circumstances do change, then please let us know using the contact details at the beginning of this policy.

 We will only use your personal data when the law allows us to.
 The law says that we must identify a lawful basis for each use of your personal data.
 We rely on a number of lawful bases, including:

-1. Where we have obtained freely given, specific, informed and unambiguous consent from you to use your personal information in certain ways
+1. Where we have obtained freely given, specific, informed and unambiguous consent from you to use your personal data in certain ways

 2. Where we need to perform a contract that we have entered into